hindu-comm/weblogs/manasataramgini/2015/06/2015-06-06_indo-european-miscellany-the-kare1b987a-class-of-motifs.md

 he was unfairly struck down and cries:

 *“O Cu of grand feats,
-Unfairly I’m slain\!
+Unfairly I’m slain!
 Thy guilt clings to me;
-My blood falls on thee\!”*
+My blood falls on thee!”*

 Realizing he has killed his foster-brother Cúchulainn mourns him.

-\-Cúchulainn kills many great warriors and wins several victories but the Connacht queen seeking revenge wages another war on Cúchulainn.
+-Cúchulainn kills many great warriors and wins several victories but the Connacht queen seeking revenge wages another war on Cúchulainn.
 Before this war he is tricked into eating dog meat which makes him lose his invulnerability.
 In the battle that follows he fights Lugaid who possessed 3 magical weapons.
 By hurling the first he kills Laeg the the charioteer-king who was driving Cúchulainn’s chariot.
 With the second one he kills the great horse of Cúchulainn.
 Finally before he could use